When January rolls around, many people declare a new year resolution.

 “I’m going to spend more time with my family!”

-Resolutioners have the goal to change something in their life, and they start with the resolve to do so, but they don’t plan ahead.
-This is why we fail, and fail quickly, especially with fitness goals.
-We join the gym in January, work out without a set schedule or trainer for a couple weeks, and expect to see results.
-I’m guilty of this myself.
+Resolutioners have the goal to change something in their life, and they start with the resolve to do so — but they don’t plan ahead.
+This is why we fail, and fail quickly.
+Especially with fitness goals.
+We join the gym in January, work out without a set schedule or trainer for a couple of weeks, and expect to see results.
 Then when things don’t satisfy our vision immediately, we lose heart and quit.

 Achievers, on the other hand, plan for their goal.
 They have the same resolve to change something in their life, but they know what they have to do to complete it.
 They do the research, they plan ahead, and they are the ones that are at the gym throughout the year following their workout routine.

 Drop the date.

 You shouldn’t be relying on a date to tell you when to change.
 If you’re motivated today, start today!
 No sense in waiting until tomorrow to do what you can today.
 If you want to change your business model, set time aside to organize your thoughts and evaluate your system, then set a meeting to discuss it with your role model.

 If you don’t already have one, you need to find one in the area of expertise you’re looking to change.
 You can’t do something you’ve never done before without somewhere to go for inspiration, ideas, and advice.
 Your role model knows the pitfalls that you face and how to avoid them.
 They know how big the little steps are.
 They know what path you should follow to achieve your goals.

 Follow your role model’s routine but develop it around you.
 Everyone is different and starts at different places, so don’t be afraid to start small until you reach a more comfortable level of involvement in your change.
 And don’t think that you can’t alter your routine to fit your schedule.